exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-samples/README.md

 # AEM Authoring Toolkit Samples

-**AEM Authoring Toolkit Samples** is the example of using AEM Authoring Toolkit functional in the form of components set.
-Here you can find examples of using all AAT annotations, example of custom annotation and dependsOn actions.
+**AEM Authoring Toolkit Samples** is an example of using AEM Authoring Toolkit functionality in the form of components set.
+Here you can find examples of using all AAT annotations, examples of custom annotation and dependsOn actions.

 ## Table of contents
 1. [Annotations map](#annotations-map)